90-Day Addiction Treatment in Norman, OK

 The last step in the treatment process is preparation for aftercare.
 Aftercare helps the individual transition into a life of sobriety while being exposed to substances.
 Aftercare is essential because those who participate in aftercare services are much less likely to experience a relapse than those who do not.
 There are different forms of aftercare, and selecting the appropriate aftercare service will give the individual their best chance at reaching sobriety.
 For instance, an individual undergoing in-patient treatment may find transitioning into a sober living facility to be ideal because they will not immediately be exposed to substances.
 Individuals undergoing out-patient treatment can choose to extend their current therapy which can increase their recovery rate.

 Call Today and End Addiction

-Battling with a severe addiction can be scary, but treatment can be life changing.
-Call us at 405-583-4319 and make that life changing decision today.
+Battling with a severe addiction can be scary, but treatment can be life-changing.
+Call us at 405-583-4319 and make that life-changing decision today.
 You may not know whether or not you are dealing with a severe addiction but we can assist in helping you figure that out.
-Not to mention, we can find the treatment that is going to best fit you or a loved one’s unique needs in Norman, OK.
+Along with helping you discover the treatment that will suit you or a loved one’s unique needs in Norman, OK.
 You may feel alone and unsure where to go next, let us help you.
 We can help you or a loved one receive the treatment they deserve no matter what.